hungptit/tools/docs/mw-talks.md

 # C++ performance tips #

+--

 * [Measure, measure, and measure.](https://www.youtube.com/watch?v=Qq_WaiwzOtI)

+--

 * Minimize memory copy/write/allocation operations.

+--

 * Try to vectorize your code if possible.

+--

-* Use boost libraries with care i.e perforamnce is not the first constraint of any boost libraries for example boost hash function is [really slow](https://github.com/hungptit/clhash/blob/master/benchmark/string_short.svg) for generic usage.
+* Use boost libraries with care for example boost hash function is [really slow](https://github.com/hungptit/clhash/blob/master/benchmark/string_short.svg) for generic usage.

+--

 * Do not use C++ iostream for serious file I/O applications.

+--

 * Use C pointer if you want to optimize for performance and *you do know what you are doing*.

+--

 * [Need to use STL with care.](https://www.youtube.com/watch?v=eICYHA-eyXM)